-4.1.2 Qualitative data
+6.1.2 | Qualitative data

 Almost half (45%, 31/69) of the eligible studies containing qualitative data were solely qualitative in nature and had collected/accessed qualitative data in a number of ways, including in-depth interviews, focus groups, workshops, telephone discussions, case studies, documentary analysis and open-ended survey responses.
-The remaining 38 studies contained both qualitative and quantitative data but only three met the eligibility criteria for inclusion in the quantitative element of the review (n=7).
+The remaining 38 studies contained both qualitative and quantitative data but only three met the eligibility criteria for inclusion in the quantitative element of the review (n = 7).
 Six (primarily) quantitative studies also contained open-ended responses providing eligible qualitative data.
 Thus, the text-based data available for analysis varied considerably with a mean word count of c.9, 500 (ranging from c.556 to c.134, 260).
-Characteristics of the included studies containing eligible qualitative data (n=69), can be seen in Appendix 3.
+Characteristics of the included studies containing eligible qualitative data (n = 69), can be seen in Appendix 3.

-4.1.3 Quantitative
+6.1.3 | Quantitative

-A total of 7 studies contained eligible quantitative data - four were based on solely quantitative designs and three on mixed methods approaches.
-The common methodological feature across the 7 studies was the presence of a control group, in order to determine causal inference of an individualised funding intervention on a set of health or social care outcomes (outlined in section 4.4).
+A total of seven studies contained eligible guantitative data - four were based on solely quantitative designs and three on mixed methods approaches.
+The common methodological feature across the seven studies was the presence of a control group, in order to determine causal inference of an individualized funding intervention on a set of health or social care outcomes (outlined in 6.4).
 The study designs varied however.
-One was a 'quasi-experimental non-randomised controlled longitudinal survey', three were 'controlled cross-sectional surveys of random sample' and three were 'randomised controlled before and after studies'.
-A meta-analysis was not possible due to the fundamental incompatibility of variables across all 7 studies (e.g. inconsistent and unstandardised measurement and reporting of data).
+One was a 'quasi-experimental nonrandomized controlled longitudinal survey', three were 'controlled crosssectional surveys of random sample' and three were 'randomized controlled before and after studies'.
+A meta-analysis was not possible due to the fundamental incompatibility of variables across all seven studies (e.g., inconsistent and unstandardized measurement and reporting of data).
 Therefore, a narrative review was undertaken based on the outcomes of interest.
-Characteristics of the studies containing eligible quantitative data (n=7) are provided in Appendix 4.
+Characteristics of the studies containing eligible quantitative data (n = 7) are provided in Appendix 4.

-4.1.4 Mixed methods studies
+6.1.4 | Mixed methods studies